-\subsection{Reward and State-Action Transition probabilities}
+\subsection{Reward and state-action transition probabilities}

-When an action $a_t$ is chosen in a state $s_t$ at time $t$ two things happen\footnote{In the literature one can also use the convention that the reward function depends on the state, action and next state.
-In this case, the order changes.
-First, the agent changes into the next state, and second, the agent receives the reward signal.}.
+If an action $a_t$ is chosen in a state $s_t$ at time $t$, two things happen.
 First, the agent receives a reward signal $r_{t}=r(s_t, a_t)$.
-Second, the agent changes into the next state $s_{t+1}$ according to the transition probability function $s_{t+1} \sim p(\cdot |s_t, a_t)$.
-Notice that both the (state-action) transition probability function and the reward function only depend on the current state of the agent and the action selected in this state.
-This suffices to describe the dynamics of the agent because we assume the agent to be Markov.
-Recall that the Markov decision framework can also be generalized to non Markovian dynamics see e.g. \cite{Puterman1994}.
+Second, the agent transitions to the next state $s_{t+1}$ according to the transition probability function $s_{t+1} \sim p(\cdot |s_t, a_t)$.
+In the literature one can find reward functions that depend on the state, the action and the next state.
+In this case the order changes.
+First the agent moves to the next state, and second, the agent receives the reward signal.
+We will consider the first case throughout this paper.
+Note that both the (state-action) transition probability function and the reward function depend only on the current state of the agent and the action chosen in that state.
+This is sufficient to describe the dynamics of the agent, since we assume that the agent is Markov.
+Recall that the Markov decision framework can be generalised to non-Markovian dynamics; see, e.g., \cite{Puterman1994}. \\

-The reward signal depends exclusively on the reward function.
-The reward function can not be influenced by the agent and is considered to be part of the environment.
-Notice that we use the convention that the reward function is deterministic.
-However, for some environments the reward function might be described in a probabilistic fashion.
-In these cases, it is useful to work with the so-called \textit{dynamics function} $p_\text{dyn}: \mathcal{S} \times \mathbb{R} \times \mathcal{S} \times \mathcal{A} \rightarrow [0, 1]$, which provides us the probability of the agent being at the next state and having obtained a certain reward conditioned on a state-action pair \cite{Sutton2018}, i.e.
+The reward signal depends solely on the reward function.
+The reward function cannot be influenced by the agent and is considered to be part of the environment.
+We use the convention that the reward function is deterministic.
+However, for some environments the reward function may be described in a probabilistic way.
+In these cases it is useful to work with the so-called \textit{dynamics function} $p_\text{dyn}: \mathcal{S} \times \mathbb{R} \times \mathcal{S} \times \mathcal{A} \rightarrow [0, 1]$ which gives us the probability that the agent is in the next state and has received a certain reward conditional on a state-action pair \cite{Sutton2018}, i.e.

 The \textit{expected reward function} $\mathcal{R}: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ provides us the expected reward signal conditioned on being in a state and taking an action